-More investors are choosing to buy real estate in Asia.
-Population growth and urbanization rates are generally far higher in Asian cities than in the west.
-As a result, centrally located properties will see strong appreciation over the long term.
+Foreign investors are choosing to buy real estate in Asia than ever before.
+Population growth and urbanization rates are generally much higher in Asian cities than in the western world.

-For anyone purchasing real estate in Asia, the path to greater profit often means buying a “fixer-upper” – an apartment, house, or condo in need of renovation.
+For those purchasing real estate in Asia, the path to greater profit often means buying a “fixer-upper” – an apartment, house, or condo in need of renovation.
 You’d buy the property at a low price and then either resell or rent it once it’s renovated.